utilmeta/utype/docs/en/guide/func.md

 ```

 ### `@property`
-In the class, `@property` the decorator can be used to define the access, assignment, deletion and other operations of attributes in the form of functions, and utype also supports the access of attributes and the parsing of assignment functions.
+In the class, `@property` can be used to define the access, assignment, deletion and other operations of attributes in the form of functions, and utype also supports the access of attributes and the parsing of assignment functions.

 ```python
 import utype